 Roda del Diavolo 2723 m

-Roda del Diavolo 2723 m is an interesting summit belonging to the Catinaccio, Roda di Vaèl subgroup.
+Roda del Diavolo 2723 m is an interesting summit belonging to the Catinaccio group, Roda di Vaèl subgroup.
 It's just an uncrowded summit, above all if compared to the famous and much more visited Roda di Vaèl and Croz di Santa Giuliana, both located in the immediate vicinity.
-Just in front to the North we see Croz di Santa Giuliana, also named Torre Finestra, in reason of the huge hole on the wall.
+Just in front to the North we see Croz di Santa Giuliana, also named Torre Finestra, in reason of the huge hole on its wall.

 The summit offers a spectacular view of the nearby Roda di Vaèl and Croz di Santa Giuliana and many other summits of the Catinaccio group, such as the the Catinaccio main summit, the Cima Mugoni and the Dirupi di Larsèc.
 Further in the distance we can recognize the Latemar group to the South and to the North the Sassolungo group, the Sass Pordoi and the Marmolada.

 The starting point to climb Roda del Diavolo is the Refuge Roda di Vael, easily reached from Ciampedie along the path n.
 545 or from the Rifugio Paolina along the path n.
 539.